VipinYadav16/Multimodel-Plant-Disease-Detection/README.md

 ---

 ## Dataset
-The project utilizes the **PlantVillage dataset**, which contains labeled images of both healthy and diseased leaves from 38 crop species, including:
+The project utilizes the **PlantVillage dataset**, which contains labeled images of both healthy and diseased leaves from 38 crop species, including :
 - Tomato
 - Potato
 - Apple